-When a successful businessman is brutally murdered, the police suspect his glamorous wife and her young lover.
-Then the victim's business partner suffers the same gruesome fate and when yet another body is discovered, seemingly unrelated to the first two, the police are baffled.
+When a successful businessman is the victim of a vicious murder, all evidence points to his wife and her young lover.
+But then the victim's business partner suffers a similarly brutal fate and when yet another body is discovered, seemingly unrelated, the police are baffled.
 The only clue is DNA that leads them to two women: one dead, the other in prison.

 Read an opening Extract from Stop Dead

 SHE DASHED ACROSS the cold kitchen floor.
 The sound of his feet pounded in her ears as he raced down the stairs.
 It wouldn’t be long before he caught up with her.
 Her thoughts spun wildly.
 She had to get away.
 Hide somewhere.
 Anywhere.
 As the back door swung shut behind her, the evening air felt cool on her tears.
 She stared around in terror at the darkness, searching for somewhere to hide.
 The garden was overgrown with scratchy brambles.
 Frantically she ran across the weedy lawn, the dry grass prickly beneath her bare feet, forcing her muscles to keep going, faster and faster.
 Any second now he would emerge through the door behind her.

 She darted into the shed.
 Bent almost double, she struggled to catch her breath.
 Her chest was burning.
 Her lungs felt as though they would burst.
 She was drowning.
 As her breathing slowed, she became aware that her legs ached painfully from running.
 They were shaking so violently she could barely stand.

 He burst in, slamming the door against the shed wall.
 With a roar he launched himself at her, dragging her onto the ground.
 She hit her head as she fell, but she didn’t care.
 All that mattered was that he was there.
 She grappled feebly with him, but was no match for his vigorous assault.
 It was happening again and she was powerless to stop him.